Shubhi07s/Edutopia/README.md

 2. Install NodeJS, Nodemon, Express.
 3. Run the command `npm start` in the terminal.

+Please make sure you have a printed version of the markers given in the asset folder.

 ## PREVIEW

 **PART 1 : FRONTEND:**